Updated on August 21, 2018

 We have experience clearing defects in title both through the use of payoff demand statements and quiet title actions.
 In doing so, we have helped facilitate the successful sale of many California properties.

-For help with your real estate claim, and to inquire about a 30-minute consultation, contact us by filling out our contact from on this page, by emailing us at firstname.lastname@example.org or by calling us at (310) 954-1877.
+For help with your real estate claim, and to see if you qualify for a 30-minute consultation, contact us by filling out our contact from on this page, by emailing us at firstname.lastname@example.org or by calling us at (310) 954-1877.